-The Express Entry System was created in 2015 to umbrella the three federal programs which are the Federal Skilled Worker Program, the Federal Skilled Trades Program and the Canadian Experience Class.
+The Express Entry system was created in 2015 to umbrella the three federal programs which are the Federal Skilled Worker Program, the Federal Skilled Trades Program and the Canadian Experience Class (CEC).
 This is a fast-track process which takes as little as six months for applications to be selected.

 In order to get started with the application, candidates need to create an online profile which states their background and qualifications/skills.
 This profile is scored according to the Comprehensive Ranking System (CRS) and then entered into the Express Entry pool.
 The highest-scoring profiles are then chosen from this pool and issued with Invitations to Apply (ITAs) for permanent residence during draws that typically happen every two weeks.